bootUR: An R Package for Bootstrap Unit Root Tests: An introduction to the bootUR package

 Finally, to display missingness in the dataset, we can use \begin{CodeChunk} \begin{CodeInput} R> plot_missing_values(MacroTS, show_names = TRUE) \end{CodeInput} \end{CodeChunk} which displays present cell values in green, missing values at the start or end (`Unbalanced NAs') in purple and internal missing values in red, see Figure \ref{MacroTS_missing_plot}.
 Only the latter are problematic for the wild bootstrap methods, while the purple values also need to be avoided for the resampling-based bootstraps.

-\subsection{Individual Unit Root Tests}
+\subsection{Individual unit root tests}

-\pkg{bootUR} has two functions to perform a bootstrap unit root test on a single series: \fct{boot\_df} for a standard ADF test and \fct{boot\_union} for a union test.
-Below, we start by discussing the many options users can tweak in \fct{boot\_df}.
+\pkg{bootUR} has one function, \fct{adf}, that implements a traditional asymptotic ADF test and two functions to perform a bootstrap unit root test on a single series: \fct{boot\_adf} for a standard bootstrap ADF test and \fct{boot\_union} for a bootstrap union test.

+We start by discussing the standard \fct{adf} function followed by its bootstrap analogue \fct{boot\_adf} with the many options users can tweak.
 As \pkg{bootUR} shares its syntax across the various functions, the majority of function arguments remains identical across \pkg{bootUR}'s functions, which facilitates usability and control by the end-user.
-In the remainder, we therefore only highlight the differences compared to the \fct{boot\_df} function.
+In the remainder, we therefore only highlight the differences compared to the \fct{adf} and/or \fct{boot\_adf} function.

-\paragraph{ADF test} To perform a standard ADF bootstrap unit root test on a single series, the \fct{boot\_df} function can be used.
-The function is structured as follows: \begin{Code} boot_df(y, level = 0.05, boot = "AWB", B = 1999, l = NULL, ar_AWB = NULL, p_min = 0, p_max = NULL, ic = "MAIC", dc = 1, detr = "OLS", ic_scale = TRUE, verbose = FALSE, show_progress = FALSE, do_parallel = FALSE, nc = NULL) \end{Code} The minimum required input is \code{boot\_df(y)}, where the time series \code{y} can be a vector or a time series object.
-All other arguments are set to sensible default values for reliable, accurate and generally applicable unit root testing.
-Yet, users are able to easily tweak all arguments to their desired settings.